andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d02ama_ruby_basics/lesson_plan.md

 		- class
 		- docs
 		- show example methods
-	- string(show them the documentation)
+	- strings
 	- floats
-	- integers(FIXNUM)(show docs)
+	- integers(FIXNUM)
-	- boolean
+	- booleans
-	- symbol (immutable lightweight string, tend to use them as labels, or options)
+	- symbols (immutable lightweight string, tend to use them as labels, or options)
 	- nil

 - use variables within REPL, question students while exploring about mutability and assignment(narrate 10m)
 	- ask why we use variables?
+	- set variable name = "andy"
 	- set variable to a = "something"
 	- set variable to the_number_ten = 10
 	- speak briefly about naming convention and semantic naming
 		- what are some things about this variable name that is good?
 		- "" is bad?
 		- going forward we want to name things semantically, but not the extreme as the above example
-		- do full_name in REPL, than draw diagram
+		- do full_name in REPL, than draw diagram(variables/value chart)
+			- first_name + last_name = full_name

 - Draw and show diagram for I/O/side effects in a method(5m)
 	- show input output and side effects for